reyesr/fullproof/docs/site/index.md

 * Configurable and very easely extensible parsing and token normalization system
 * Easy to integrate, zero external dependency, ~100k minified

-Note the fullproof is NOT a document management system, it does only one thing: provide fulltext search to your application, it does not aim at storing documents or data.
+Note that fullproof is NOT a document management system, it does only one thing: provide fulltext search to your application, it does not aim at storing documents or data.

 ### Some Screenshots